iamMikeLe/ieservis_code_challenge/README.md

 # IE Service Code challenge

-Challenge requirement can be found on homepage of the app
+Challenge requirements can be found on the homepage of the app

 ## Technology Stack and Rationale